Bajrakitiyabha: Work on women in the penal system

 The princess was instrumental in prodding the Thai government to submit a resolution to the Commission on Crime Prevention and Criminal Justice, a subsidiary body of the UN Economic and Social Council, that detailed the vulnerability of women incarcerated in a system built principally for men.
-Her efforts were to lead to the UN adoption of the "Bangkok Rules", the first set of universal guidelines addressing the treatment of women in the justice system.
+Her efforts were to lead to the United Nations' adoption of the "Bangkok Rules", the first set of universal guidelines addressing the treatment of women in the justice system.

-Bajrakitiyabha runs the "Kamlangjai" or "Inspire" project, which reaches out to incarcerated Thai women including pregnant inmates and their babies, and intends to assure those female and pregnant inmates are given adequate assistance to prepare them to reenter society upon release.
-She is also working on "Enhancing lives of Female Inmates" (ELFI), a project which proposes new rules for the treatment of women prisoners and non-custodial measures for women offenders as a supplement to the 1955 Standard Minimum Rules for the Treatment of Prisoners (SMRTP).
+Bajrakitiyabha ran the "Kamlangjai" or "Inspire" project, which reaches out to incarcerated Thai women, including pregnant inmates and their babies, and intends to ensure that those female and pregnant inmates are given adequate assistance to prepare them to reenter society upon release.
+She also worked on "Enhancing lives of Female Inmates" (ELFI), a project which proposes new rules for the treatment of women prisoners and non-custodial measures for women offenders as a supplement to the 1955 Standard Minimum Rules for the Treatment of Prisoners (SMRTP).
+Because of her Kamlangjai project, Bajrakitiyabha was noted as an influential legal advocate and became popular among the Thai public.
+Some analysts noted that this set her apart from other royals, as they were seen as distant from the Thai people.